Bryaro/pp5/README.md

 - **ElephantSQL**: An add-on for providing a managed PostgreSQL database service, making database management simpler.
 - **dj-database-url**: A Django utility allows you to utilize the `DATABASE_URL` environment variable to configure your Django application's database.
 - **Psycopg2**: A PostgreSQL adapter for Python, enabling Django applications to interact with PostgreSQL databases.

+## Design and Visual Resources

+**Canva**: A user-friendly graphic design tool that played a crucial role in the creation of our homepage image and other visual elements throughout the site.
+Canva enabled us to design custom, eye-catching graphics that embody the essence of Cosmos Watches, contributing significantly to our site's aesthetic appeal and user experience.

+**Flaticon**: Our go-to resource for icons, where we sourced the rocket icon used across the website.
+Flaticon offers an extensive collection of icons, allowing us to add intuitive, thematic visual cues that enhance site navigation and the overall visual language of Cosmos Watches.

+These design and visual resources have been instrumental in bringing the thematic elements of Cosmos Watches to life, ensuring that our platform is not only functional but also visually engaging and aligned with our cosmic theme.

 These technologies and tools represent a robust stack for developing, deploying, and managing a dynamic, data-driven web application like Cosmos Watches.